btzy/lieuzhenghong.com/root/stanford_cs107e_notes_lab_3_report.md

 r4 = r4 + 16 // writeback (16 bytes transferred)
 ```

-> In the variant without ! the writeback doesn't happen so R4 retains the original value.
+In the variant without ! the writeback doesn't happen

-## Serial communication
+so R4 retains the original value.

-## Lab 3: Check-in
+### Lab 3: Check-in

-### Explain how the lr register is used as part of making a function call.
+#### Explain how the lr register is used as part of making a function call.
 Which instruction writes to the lr register?
 Which instruction reads from it?
 What commands could you use in gdb to observe the changes to the lr register during execution of a function call?

 The `lr` register is the link register.
 You store the